by Mike Ratliff

 Why is it important that the conscience of the believer is purified from dead works to serve the living God?
 The Mosaic sacrifices did not affect the conscience, but Christ’s sacrifice purifies believers to their innermost being.
 The conscience is a vital part of our hearts.
 The Holy Spirit uses it to convict us of sin.
 He also uses it to give us an inner justification as we rest in Christ.
 Genuine believers receive a purified conscience at salvation.
 However, it must learn what behaviors are right and wrong.
 This is why it is so critical for Christians to become immersed in the Word of God.
 Blessed is the man or woman whose conscience is not seared and yet does not condemn them.
 This is only possible with a purified conscience.

-Therefore he is the mediator of a new covenant, so that those who are called may receive the promised eternal inheritance, since a death has occurred that redeems them from the transgressions committed under the first covenant.
-For where a will is involved, the death of the one who made it must be established.
-For a will takes effect only at death, since it is not in force as long as the one who made it is alive.
-Therefore not even the first covenant was inaugurated without blood.
-For when every commandment of the law had been declared by Moses to all the people, he took the blood of calves and goats, with water and scarlet wool and hyssop, and sprinkled both the book itself and all the people, saying, “This is the blood of the covenant that God commanded for you.”
-And in the same way he sprinkled with the blood both the tent and all the vessels used in worship.
-Indeed, under the law almost everything is purified with blood, and without the shedding of blood there is no forgiveness of sins.
-(Hebrews 9:15-22 ESV)
+15 For this reason He is the mediator of a new covenant, so that, since a death has taken place for the redemption of the transgressions that were committed under the first covenant, those who have been called may receive the promise of the eternal inheritance.
+16 For where a covenant is, there must of necessity be the death of the one who made it.
+17 For a covenant is valid only when men are dead, for it is never in force while the one who made it lives.
+18 Therefore even the first covenant was not inaugurated without blood.
+19 For when every commandment had been spoken by Moses to all the people according to the Law, he took the blood of the calves and the goats, with water and scarlet wool and hyssop, and sprinkled both the book itself and all the people, 20 saying, “This is the blood of the covenant which God commanded you.”
+21 And in the same way he sprinkled both the tabernacle and all the vessels of the ministry with the blood.
+22 And according to the Law, one may almost say, all things are cleansed with blood, and without shedding of blood there is no forgiveness.
+Hebrews 9:15-22 (NASB)

 The New Covenant in Christ is mediated by Him revealing it and then by serving as its priest who offers himself in sacrifice (Hebrews 1:2; Hebrews 9:11-14).
 Who partakes of this New Covenant with Christ?
 This is those who are called.
 This is God’s electing call to salvation.

-And we know that for those who love God all things work together for good, for those who are called according to his purpose.
-For those whom he foreknew he also predestined to be conformed to the image of his Son, in order that he might be the firstborn among many brothers.
-And those whom he predestined he also called, and those whom he called he also justified, and those whom he justified he also glorified.
-(Romans 8:28-30 ESV)
+28 And we know that God causes all things to work together for good to those who love God, to those who are called according to His purpose.
+29 For those whom He foreknew, He also predestined to become conformed to the image of His Son, so that He would be the firstborn among many brethren; 30 and these whom He predestined, He also called; and these whom He called, He also justified; and these whom He justified, He also glorified.
+Romans 8:28-30 (NASB)

-Now may the God of peace himself sanctify you completely, and may your whole spirit and soul and body be kept blameless at the coming of our Lord Jesus Christ.
-He who calls you is faithful; he will surely do it.
-(1 Thessalonians 5:23-24 ESV)
+23 Now may the God of peace Himself sanctify you entirely; and may your spirit and soul and body be preserved complete, without blame at the coming of our Lord Jesus Christ.
+24 Faithful is He who calls you, and He also will bring it to pass.
+1 Thessalonians 5:23-24 (NASB)

-Therefore do not be ashamed of the testimony about our Lord, nor of me his prisoner, but share in suffering for the gospel by the power of God, who saved us and called us to a holy calling, not because of our works but because of his own purpose and grace, which he gave us in Christ Jesus before the ages began, (2 Timothy 1:8-9 ESV)
+8 Therefore do not be ashamed of the testimony of our Lord or of me His prisoner, but join with me in suffering for the gospel according to the power of God, 9 who has saved us and called us with a holy calling, not according to our works, but according to His own purpose and grace which was granted us in Christ Jesus from all eternity, 2 Timothy 1:8-9 (NASB)

-And after you have suffered a little while, the God of all grace, who has called you to his eternal glory in Christ, will himself restore, confirm, strengthen, and establish you.
-(1 Peter 5:10 ESV)
+10 After you have suffered for a little while, the God of all grace, who called you to His eternal glory in Christ, will Himself perfect, confirm, strengthen and establish you.
+1 Peter 5:10 (NASB)

 What do the called receive?
 They receive an eternal inheritance.
 What is that?
 This is everlasting salvation.

-In the days of his flesh, Jesus offered up prayers and supplications, with loud cries and tears, to him who was able to save him from death, and he was heard because of his reverence.
-Although he was a son, he learned obedience through what he suffered.
-And being made perfect, he became the source of eternal salvation to all who obey him, (Hebrews 5:7-9 ESV)
+7 In the days of His flesh, He offered up both prayers and supplications with loud crying and tears to the One able to save Him from death, and He was heard because of His piety.
+8 Although He was a Son, He learned obedience from the things which He suffered.
+9 And having been made perfect, He became to all those who obey Him the source of eternal salvation, Hebrews 5:7-9 (NASB)

 From this we see that those who are called receive eternal salvation and the result of this call is that they obey Christ.
 This eternal salvation comes because of Christ’s death.
 It redeems them from the sins committed under the Old Covenant.
 Yes, that is right.
 The Law will judge all who are not believers.
 They are liable to it.
 The New Covenant is for believers alone.
 The promises of this New Covenant were instituted at the time of Christ’s death.
 His blood sealed it.
 Sin necessitates an atoning blood sacrifice (Leviticus 17:11) and Christ, being perfect, paid that redemption price for all those called by God.

-Thus it was necessary for the copies of the heavenly things to be purified with these rites, but the heavenly things themselves with better sacrifices than these.
-For Christ has entered, not into holy places made with hands, which are copies of the true things, but into heaven itself, now to appear in the presence of God on our behalf.
-Nor was it to offer himself repeatedly, as the high priest enters the holy places every year with blood not his own, for then he would have had to suffer repeatedly since the foundation of the world.
-But as it is, he has appeared once for all at the end of the ages to put away sin by the sacrifice of himself.
-And just as it is appointed for man to die once, and after that comes judgment, so Christ, having been offered once to bear the sins of many, will appear a second time, not to deal with sin but to save those who are eagerly waiting for him.
-(Hebrews 9:23-28 ESV)
+23 Therefore it was necessary for the copies of the things in the heavens to be cleansed with these, but the heavenly things themselves with better sacrifices than these.
+24 For Christ did not enter a holy place made with hands, a mere copy of the true one, but into heaven itself, now to appear in the presence of God for us; 25 nor was it that He would offer Himself often, as the high priest enters the holy place year by year with blood that is not his own.
+26 Otherwise, He would have needed to suffer often since the foundation of the world; but now once at the consummation of the ages He has been manifested to put away sin by the sacrifice of Himself.
+27 And inasmuch as it is appointed for men to die once and after this comes judgment, 28 so Christ also, having been offered once to bear the sins of many, will appear a second time for salvation without reference to sin, to those who eagerly await Him.
+Hebrews 9:23-28 (NASB)

 The structure of the Old Covenant was of earthly things, which were patterned as copies after greater heavenly realities.
 The Heavenly realties always represent the presence of God.
 The earthly copies were purified with animal sacrifices, but the heavenly realties required a greater purification sacrifice, which was, of course, the blood of Christ.
 Jesus Christ walked this earth as the God-Man.
 He entered the earthly Temple during that time, but after His sacrifice on the Cross He entered into the heavenly realities.
 He is in the presence of God right now on our behalf.
 Think of that my brethren.
 He is interceding for us right now.